-Discussions were held with the DI, Persons Designated, and other staff working under the licence.
+Discussions were held with the establishment's DI and a number of staff carrying out processes under the licence.

-The establishment is also licensed for the storage of relevant material for use in a scheduled purpose.
-Discussions included two scientists responsible for relevant material held under the licence for scheduled purposes.
-It was confirmed that while maintained, relevant material held under the licence was a static collection that had not been accessed since the last inspection.
-Therefore, this activity was not reviewed as part of this inspection.
+The establishment is also licensed for the storage of relevant material for use in a Scheduled Purpose.
+This activity was not reviewed as part of this inspection.

-Report sent to DI for factual accuracy: 19 August 2022
+Report sent to DI for factual accuracy: 2022-09-05